 Choice Quote: “No one will deny me, no one will define me.
 And no one will tell me who and what I am and can be.
 Belief will change my world.”

 7. Jim Valvano’s ESPY Speech

 At their best, sports can teach life’s greatest lessons.
 In his acceptance speech for the Arthur Ashe Courage and Humanitarian Award at the first ESPY Awards in 1993, Jim Valvano, basketball player, coach, and broadcaster, delivered a masterclass in that premise.
-Ten years after leading NC State to an NCAA championship in the greatest upset ever, battling late-stage, terminal cancer, Jimmy V outlined his blueprint for a fulfilling life in three simple rules: Laugh, think, and cry.
+Ten years after leading North Carolina State to an NCAA championship in the greatest upset ever and then battling late-stage, terminal cancer, Jimmy V outlined his blueprint for a fulfilling life in three simple rules: Laugh, think, and cry.
 Every day.
-Do it, and you’ll be fulfilled indeed.
+Do it, and you’ll indeed be fulfilled.

 Choice Quote: “There are three things we all should do every day.
 We should do this every day of our lives.
 Number one is laugh.
 You should laugh every day.
-Number two is think.
+Number two: think.
 You should spend some time in thought.
-Number three is you should have your emotions moved to tears, could be happiness or joy.
+Number three is you should have your emotions moved to tears — could be happiness or joy.
 But think about it.
 If you laugh, you think, and you cry, that’s a full day.
 That’s a heck of a day.
 You do that seven days a week, you’re going to have something special.”